 The Trust granted trust funds to projects that would contribute to the continuing earthquake recovery efforts.
+All remaining trust funds were distributed during the year.

 In preparing the service performance information for the Christchurch Earthquake Appeal Trust, the Trust has made a judgement as to the information that is most appropriate and meaningful to users when assessing performance against its objectives.
 Consequently, the Trust has based its service performance measures around the disbursement of the Appeal funds raised, around \$94 million, and interest earned.